vk-chase/chase-fishing/README.md

 ## to get started read all please...

-FREE ON MY TEBEX https://chase-scripts.tebex.io/
+THIS IS FREE ON MY TEBEX https://chase-scripts.tebex.io/

-DUE TO MY CONSTANT UPDATES THE THE SCRIPT AND TIME INVESTED IVE HIDDEN CODE TO PROTECT MY WORK BUT AS ALWAYS IT WILL STAY FREE!
+V2 Fishing QB updated on May 23 2023 is Paid

 # chase-fishing
 qbcore advanced fishing